Debdaru07/capricon_test/README.md

 # Capricorn_Test

-This project is a Flutter application designed for [briefly describe the app's purpose, e.g., stock tracking, portfolio management, etc.].
-It leverages [mention key technologies or patterns, e.g., Riverpod for state management, REST APIs for data fetching, etc.] to provide a robust and scalable solution.
+This project is a Flutter application designed for Capricorn Company's Test, Stock-Broking Application.
+It leverages Riverpod for state management, REST APIs for data fetching, etc. to provide a robust and scalable solution.

 ## Local Setup